Prisoners of Geography. Ten maps that tell you everything you need to know about global politics. Tim Marshall. 2015. 319 pp.

 Angola: From Civil War to Chinese Investment

-Angola, sub-Saharan Africa’s second-largest oil producer, emerged from a brutal civil war in 2002.
+Angola, independent since 1975, when the portuguese gave up, is sub-Saharan Africa’s second-largest oil producer.
+It emerged from a brutal civil war in 2002.
 The conflict, rooted in tribal divisions (primarily between the MPLA’s Mbundu and the Bakongo/Ovimbundu opposition), left the country devastated.
 Today, Angola is rebuilding, with significant Chinese investment.
 The China Railway Engineering Corporation (CREC) has modernized the Benguela railroad and is constructing a new international airport in Luanda.
 Chinese-funded infrastructure projects, including a $14 billion railroad in Kenya and a massive port in Tanzania, reflect Beijing’s growing influence.
+In Angola, Chinese firms are not only building infrastructure but also shaping urban landscapes, with entire neighborhoods constructed to house Chinese workers, calculated in more than 200,000 people.
+While Chinese investment offers short-term economic benefits, it also raises concerns about sustainability, labor practices, and Africa’s ability to negotiate equitable partnerships.

 China’s approach—non-interference in local politics and a focus on resource extraction—appeals to many African governments.
 Unlike Western institutions, China does not impose conditions on human rights or economic reforms.
 However, this engagement comes with risks, including debt dependency and environmental degradation.